 Grant Lazarus is available to act as FDR judge in a private setting.

-For those parties who (subject to the present restrictions on travel and social distancing) prefer to continue to attend a hearing in person, Harrington Street facilitate conference rooms for both sides (or more if there are intervenors), together with the effective FDR Hearing in our seminar room.
-Alternatively, arrangements can easily be made for video link access for those who would prefer for their FDR to be conducted remotely, so as to avoid unnecessary travel, whether that is for reasons of time, expense or current public health concerns.
+For those parties who prefer to continue to attend a hearing in person, Harrington Street facilitate conference rooms for both sides (or more if there are intervenors), together with the effective FDR Hearing in our seminar room.
+Alternatively, arrangements can easily be made for video link access for those who would prefer for their FDR to be conducted remotely, so as to avoid unnecessary travel, whether that is for reasons of time, expense or simple convenience.

 In September 2018, Grant qualified as an IFLA Member of the Chartered Institute of Arbitrators for Financial Remedy, Schedule 1 Children Act Applications, and TOLATA.
 The advantages of choosing an Arbitrator who is an experienced Barrister in the specialist field of Financial Remedy are an obvious extension of those that relate to a Private FDR.
 The cost to the parties of using Arbitration rather than the Court system will almost always be outweighed by the savings in costs achieved overall by making the early decision to identify the issues that are specific to an individual case and arbitrating them.
 In addition, the parties will enjoy the benefit of avoiding delay, and the certainty of a tribunal that brings proper experience and expertise to the forum.
 The Arbitration Agreement entered into by the parties ahead of the hearing provides for the decision (“an Arbitral Award”) then to be converted into a Final Court Order.
 The use of Institute of Family Law Arbitrators is expressly approved by the President of the Family Division.
 For further information please follow this link http://ifla.org.uk/divi/wp-content/uploads/Arbitrators.pdf